-USFWS is housed within the DOI.
+USFWS is housed within the Department of the Interior.
 USFWS works to conserve, protect, and enhance fish (freshwater species), wildlife, and plants and their habitats.
 USFWS shares responsibility with NOAA Fisheries for implementing the Marine Mammal Protection Act and the Endangered Species Act (USFWS is responsible for managing sea otters, walruses and brown pelicans; NOAA Fisheries is responsible for all other marine mammals).